How to become a Doula in the UK

 We already believe you’ve got the heart of a Doula.
 Our job is to help you build the skills, confidence and knowledge to back that up.
 You’ll learn how to offer practical, emotional and informational support through pregnancy, birth, and the early postpartum days.
 But more than that, you’ll get the space to figure out what kind of Doula you want to be because there’s no one way to do this work.

 You’ll be mentored through your first birth, and supported for at least 12 months afterwards.
 You’ll also join The Perinatal Collective, our tight-knit, big-hearted community of birth workers.
 It’s a space for learning, connection, deep dives, and shared wisdom.
-A place where you can bring your questions, celebrate your wins, it’s like a family!
+A place where you can bring your questions, celebrate your wins, iit’s your Doula family!

 Our content is deep, inclusive, evidence-based and genuinely transformational.
 We’re here to birth confident, connected Doulas.
 And we’d love to welcome you in!